 The good news is that there is funding available.

-For low-income households in receipt of certain qualifying benefits, there is funding for a range of measures through a government backed Energy Company Obligation (ECO) scheme.
-However, the current scheme is closing at the end of June and the next phase is expected to start in the next couple of months.
+For low-income households in receipt of certain qualifying benefits, there is funding for a range of measures (including solar PV, air source heat pumps and insulation) through a government backed Energy Company Obligation (ECO4) scheme.